zyactions/glob/README.md

 ## Features

 - Matches filenames and pathes using [glob patterns][glob-cheat-sheet]
-  - ... in the live file system
+  - ... in the file system
   - ... from a user-supplied input
   - ... from an input pipe
 - Fast execution